oracle/terraform-provider-oci/website/docs/r/object_storage_bucket.html.markdown

 The following attributes are exported:

 * `access_type` - The type of public access enabled on this bucket.
 A bucket is set to `NoPublicAccess` by default, which only allows an authenticated caller to access the bucket and its contents.
 When `ObjectRead` is enabled on the bucket, public access is allowed for the `GetObject`, `HeadObject`, and `ListObjects` operations.
 When `ObjectReadWithoutList` is enabled on the bucket, public access is allowed for the `GetObject` and `HeadObject` operations.
+* `approximate_count` - The approximate number of objects in the bucket.
+Count statistics are reported periodically.
+You will see a lag between what is displayed and the actual object count.
+* `approximate_size` - The approximate total size in bytes of all objects in the bucket.
+Size statistics are reported periodically.
+You will see a lag between what is displayed and the actual size of the bucket.
 * `compartment_id` - The compartment ID in which the bucket is authorized.
 * `created_by` - The OCID of the user who created the bucket.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`